-In addition to a good credit score and solid financial history, lenders will want to see your business plan, history of industry experience, specific qualifications, and assurance that you have the capacity to make the business successful.
-They will also review the financial history of the business being acquired including tax returns, cash flow statements, and outstanding debts.
+Lenders primarily look for borrowers that have a good credit score and solid financial history.
+You will also need to show a business plan, history of industry experience and other qualifications that will assure lenders you have the ability to make the business successful.
+In addition, lenders will review the financial history of the business itself, including cash flow statements outstanding debts and tax returns.

-• Purchase a business in an industry in which you have several years experience.
+• Purchase a business in an industry in which you have several years of experience.

 • Do your due diligence on the business and the owner(s) before you decide.

 • Don’t forget to secure the digital rights such as web domains, email accounts, social media accounts, and passwords.